shakyShane/gulp-svg-sprites/README.md

 });
 ```

-##Advanced: Custom Templates
+## Advanced: custom templates
-Templates use Lodash Templates - checkout [their docs](https://lodash.com/docs#template) for usage instructions.
-Or take a look at the [default css](https://github.com/shakyShane/gulp-svg-sprites/blob/master/tmpl/sprite.css)
+Templates use Lodash Templates - check out [their docs](https://lodash.com/docs#template) for usage instructions.
+Or take a look at the [default CSS](https://github.com/shakyShane/gulp-svg-sprites/blob/master/tmpl/sprite.css)
-or the [default scss](https://github.com/shakyShane/gulp-svg-sprites/blob/master/tmpl/sprite.scss) for tips.
+or the [default SCSS](https://github.com/shakyShane/gulp-svg-sprites/blob/master/tmpl/sprite.scss) for tips.

-You can get your hands on JUST the SVG Data & provide your own templates.
+You can get your hands on JUST the SVG Data and provide your own templates.
 For example, if you want to provide
 your own template for the CSS output, you could do this:

 ```js